 Borrower classification Definition Sovereign Direct and indirect obligations of Central Governments, Central Banks and National Debt Agencies Sovereign (related) Indirect obligations of Non Sovereigns with an explicit first call guarantee by a Sovereign Regional Government Direct and indirect obligations of Regional, Provincial and Municipal Governments Regional Government (related) Indirect obligations of Non Regional Government with an explicit first call guarantee by a Regional Government Public Sector Enterprise Direct obligations of administrative bodies and non commercial/non-profit undertakings Public Sector Enterprise (related) Indirect obligations of Non Public Sector Enterprise with an explicit first call guarantee by a Public Sector Enterprise Financial Institution Direct and indirect obligations of Universal Banks, Investment Banks, Mortgage Institutions, Brokerages and other banks or Basel regulated institution Corporation Direct and indirect obligations of enterprises, established under corporate law and operating in a for profit or competitive environment Structured Finance Obligations of an SPV which references the risk of an underlying pool of securitised assets, either synthetically via CDS or directly, the tranches issued by the SPV have different seniority to each other Supranational Direct obligations to international Organisations and International Investment and Development Banks Other Direct obligations to Individuals

-- 1. CMD Strategy Update

-- 2. Financials
+- 1. Financials

-- 3. REF New Business
+- 2. REF New Business

-- 4. Portfolio profile
+- 3. Portfolio Profile

-- 5. Funding & Ratings
+- 4. Funding and Ratings

-- 6. ESG
+- 5. ESG